Last Updated on January 19, 2026 by Maged kamel

 What is Linear approximation?

-Linear approximation, or linearization, is a method we can use to approximate the value of a function at a particular point.
+Linear approximation, or linearization, is a method for approximating the value of a function at a given point.
 There is a reason linear approximation is useful: it can be difficult to find the value of a function at a particular point.

-Suppose we have another point, which is considered to be close to point a.
-We can assume that we have a line tangent to that curve at point a.
+Suppose we have another point that is considered close to point A. We can assume that we have a line tangent to that curve at point a.

-We can treat the function as a linear one for any point needed, we get the y value from that line.
+We can treat the function as a linear one at any point; we get the y-value from that line.

 The linear approximation equation.

-So the linear approximation actually, is y- the value of any point which we need starting from a given point xa and its value f(a).
-We make this line with slope and we just go to another point say c.
+So the linear approximation is y = the value of any point we need, starting from a given point xa and its value f(a).
+We make this line with slope, then go to another point, say c.
 We get the value of xc by substituting.
-We get the function value of xc
+We get the function value of xc.

 Our solved problem: find the linear approximation of y as f(x)=x^2 at 2.50.
 We put the equation in the general form by writing.
-L(x)= approximately=f(x=a)+f'(a) *(xb-xa) the difference between point b and point as point a is the starting point for which we know the value of the Y as well as the f’ value.
+L(x)= approximately=f(x=a)+f'(a) *(xb-xa), the difference between point b and point a, where point a is the starting point for which we know the value of the Y as well as the f’ value.

-Our next question what is the nearest Point to 2.50?
-The nearest point to 2.50 is 2, for which we can get the value of y, as well as, the value of the slope.
+Our next question is, what is the nearest Point to 2.50?
+The nearest point to 2.50 is 2, for which we can get the value of y, as well as the value of the slope.

 1- We need to estimate the function value at the starting point a, which is equal to (2.0)^2=4.00.